containrrr/watchtower Archived — What This Means

 Is nickfedor/watchtower safe to use?

 Yes.
 Nicholas Fedor is a known contributor to the container tooling community and the fork is open-source at github.com/nicholas-fedor/watchtower.
-Review the Dockerfile and recent commits before deploying any third-party image in production.
-For most teams, the official containrrr/watchtower is the lower-risk choice.
+It is the most actively maintained Watchtower image available as of 2026, with regular security patches and bug fixes.
+As with any container image, review recent commits before deploying in sensitive production environments.

-How do I migrate from nickfedor/watchtower to containrrr/watchtower?
+How do I migrate from containrrr/watchtower to nickfedor/watchtower?

 AC